davidmyersdev/ink-mde/README.md

 ### Open a Pull Request

-If you feel comfortable tackling [an existing issue](https://github.com/writewithocto/ink/issues), please consider opening a Pull Request!
-I am happy to introduce you to the codebase and work with you to get it merged!
+If you feel comfortable with [an existing issue](https://github.com/writewithocto/ink/issues), please consider opening a Pull Request.
+I would love to work with you to get it merged!

 ### Become a financial backer